-- Check with the organization to which you made the donation.
-The organization should be able to provide you with verification of its charitable status. - Use our online search tool at IRS.gov/TEOS to see if an organization is eligible to receive tax-deductible contributions (Pub.
-78 data).
-Click on Tax Exempt Organization Search.
+• Check with the organization to which you made the donation.
+The organization should be able to provide you with verification of its charitable status.

+• Use our online search tool at IRS.gov/TEOS to see if an organization is eligible to receive tax-deductible contributions.